tallessouza/G5-Atmosphere/docs/README.md

 The day after the challenge started we joined a group call to make sure we all underestood all of the demands.
 It resulted in a rough Kanban-ish Trello Board as follows:
 ![image](https://user-images.githubusercontent.com/64051560/179425558-f03bb9fa-9340-41a0-916f-033b7475910c.png)

+We then agreed on theming the store with the colors of our house and even agreed on using a logo designed by Elias.